Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-By the way, a sub-form control is a container that holds a form object reference in the Source Object Property.
-If you remove the form’s name from this property, you can see that an empty control remains on the main form.
-You can re-write the Source Object Property value with any form name in real time to open that form into the sub-form control.
-Now you have got the idea as to how it works.
+Remember this: a Subform control is essentially a Container that holds a Form object reference in its Source Object property.
+If you clear the form name from this property, you will notice that the container remains empty on the main form.
+By changing the Source Object value at runtime, you can load any form you want into the same subform control.
+This is the key to switching between multiple forms dynamically.

-Let us look at a quick example by loading three different forms into a single sub-form control, one after the other, replacing the earlier form.
-Check the video given below:
+Let us look at a quick example of loading three different forms into a single subform control, one after the other, replacing the previously loaded form.
+Check the video below for a demonstration:

 You can create this Form very easily.
 See the sample image given below: